earthgecko/skyline/docs/upload-data-to-flux.rst

 Your date time column MUST be named date in the columns_to_metrics mapping.

-For convenience sake you can also add two additional elements to the info.json:
+For convenience sake you can also add additional elements to the info.json:

 - `"debug": "true"` which outputs additional information regarding the imported dataframe in the flux.log to aid with debugging.
 - `"dryrun": "true"` which runs through the processing but does not submit data to Graphite.
+- `"ignore_submitted_timestamps": "true"`, a check is normally done of the last timestamp submitted to flux for the metric to ensure that data is not submitted multiple times.
+If you wish to override this check to resubmit data, update or override already submitted data pass this in the info.json.
+However do **note**,  if you wish to resubmit data that is **NOT IN THE** latest Graphite retention (old data) this will not have the desired affect as Graphite down sampling (aggregation) will already have occurred.

 This tells Skyline what the parent metric namespace should be which would result in metrics: